|Film makers||Rigoberto López||Gloria Rolando, Havana|

 |Photographers||Nestor Hernandez Washington, DC||René Peña Gonzalez, Havana|

-ICAIC is under new management and we await details.
+ICAIC is under new management.

 ICAIC was headed up by Alfredo Guevera, of the old guard.
 He once proclaimed Cuba's cultural heritage to stem from Rome, which perhaps explains why there were so few AfroCuban film directors working under him.
 Fidel Castro actually set him straight on that occasion.
 (For more on Fidel's role in these matters in Cuba, see Race & Identity in Cuba.)